wolfie00/med-tagger/README.md

 # (Medical) Image Tagger

-This repository provides a basic model for (medical & imbalanced) multi-label image classification.
+This repository provides a basic model for (medical & imbalanced) multi-label image classification written in Keras/TensorFlow 2.

 ---